 Best Practice: Do not install impermeable coverings, such as vinyl wallpaper, on exterior walls and do not install polyethylene vapor retarders on the framing side of gypsum board or other wall coverings.
-Use kraft-faced insulation or unfaced insulation plus painted drywall.
+Painted drywall should protect against moisture movement from the inside.